jasonme0830/Isabelle2Cpp-2025/README.md

 ## ChangeLog

+- [x] Support generating classes optionally (by using the flag `--use-class`) instead of structs for the user-defined datatypes.
 - [x] `reduce-cond` is added as an optimization option which removes last unnecessary conditions and the call of `abort`.
 - [x] Variables are checked if movable or not and unexpected move operations are fixed.
 - [x] `move-list` is supported and as an optimization option by the flag `--move-list`.